 MySQL is an important component of an open source enterprise stack called LAMP.
 LAMP is a web development platform that uses Linux as the operating system, Apache as the web server, MySQL as the relational database management system and PHP as the object-oriented scripting language.
 (Sometimes Perl or Python is used instead of PHP.)

-MySQL, which was originally conceived by the Swedish company MySQL AB, was acquired by Sun Microsystems in 2008 and then by Oracle when it bought Sun in 2010.
-Developers can still use MySQL under the GNU General Public License (GPL), but enterprises must obtain a commercial license from Oracle.
+Originally conceived by the Swedish company MySQL AB, MySQL was acquired by Sun Microsystems in 2008 and then by Oracle when it bought Sun in 2010.
+Developers can use MySQL under the GNU General Public License (GPL), but enterprises must obtain a commercial license from Oracle.

 Today, MySQL is the RDBMS behind many of the top websites in the world and countless corporate and consumer-facing web-based applications, including Facebook, Twitter and YouTube.